starius/ScPrime/cmd/spc/README.md

 #### Pubaccess tasks
 * `spc pubaccess upload [source filepath] [destination siapath]` uploads a file or directory to Pubaccess.
-A skylink will be produced for each file.
+A publink will be produced for each file.
 The link can be shared and used to retrieve the file.
 The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.

-* `spc pubaccess ls` lists all skyfiles that the user has pinned along with the corresponding skylinks.
+* `spc pubaccess ls` lists all skyfiles that the user has pinned along with the corresponding publinks.
 By default, only files in var/pubaccess/ will be displayed.

-* `spc pubaccess download [skylink] [destination]` downloads a file from Pubaccess using a skylink.
+* `spc pubaccess download [publink] [destination]` downloads a file from Pubaccess using a publink.

-* `spc pubaccess pin [skylink] [destination siapath]` pins the file associated with this skylink by re-uploading an exact copy.
+* `spc pubaccess pin [publink] [destination siapath]` pins the file associated with this publink by re-uploading an exact copy.
 This ensures that the file will still be available on pubaccess as long as you continue maintaining the file in your renter.